tzolov/voice-assistant-chatbot/README.md

 # Voice Assistant ChatBot

 This is a Spring Boot application that serves as a voice-enabled chatbot assistant.
-It uses [Spring AI](https://docs.spring.io/spring-ai/reference/index.html) to integrate with OpenAI and to leverages its [Audio generation](https://platform.openai.com/docs/guides/audio) features to process voice inputs, and respond with audio outputs.
+It uses [Spring AI](https://docs.spring.io/spring-ai/reference/index.html) to integrate with OpenAI and to leverages its [audio generation](https://platform.openai.com/docs/guides/audio) features to process voice inputs, and respond with audio outputs.
 The application uses, plain, Java's Sound API for audio recording and playback.

-By default, the assistant impersonates Marvin
+By default, the assistant impersonates Marvin, using the [marvin.paranoid.android.txt](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/resources/marvin.paranoid.android.txt) system prompt.

 <img src="doc/marvin-transparent.svg" width="200" align="center"/>

 > Marvin - a Paranoid Android, the highly intelligent yet perpetually depressed and pessimistic robot in the Universe.
 > With a brain the size of a planet but endlessly underwhelmed and irritated by the menial tasks given to him...

+Use the `chatbot.prompt=<file-name.txt>` property to configure a different personality.
+For example the `chatbot.prompt=classpath:/psychoanalyst.txt`, will set the [psychoanalyst.txt](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/resources/psychoanalyst.txt) prompt to impersonate a psychoanalyst.

 ## Features